slvoinea/duckdb-strict-cast/README.md

   ```sh
   git tag v1.4.0
   ```
-- Commit and push changes
+- Commit and push changes.
+Do not forget to push the tags (`git push origin --tags`).

 ## Running the extension
 To run the extension code, simply start the shell with `./build/release/duckdb`.